8 ecommerce resources you should know about

 As Magento specialists, the official Magento Blog is something we like to keep a close eye on.
-Magento cover topics such as Best Practices, Customer Stories, the marketplace and of course news and information on their latest upcoming events.
+It covers best practices, customer stories, the marketplace and, of course, news and information on upcoming events.

-Practical Ecommerce has brilliant, fresh content that will keep you well informed on topics such as Amazon, analytics, CRO, Management, Marketing, SEO and Shipping.
-They have commentary from industry experts and high-quality downloadable content.
-It would be a wise move to follow them on their Social Media Channels!
+Practical Ecommerce has smart, fresh content that will keep you informed on topics such as Amazon, analytics, CRO, management, marketing, SEO and shipping.
+They also have regular commentary from industry experts and high-quality downloadable content.
+Definitely one to follow on your social channels.

-For the past 7 years, Industry gurus James Gurd and Dan Barker have been hosting #ecomchat on Twitter.
-This is a dedicated hour every Monday for like-minded e-Commerce professionals to get involved in the latest issues and topics of the day.
-Each week there is a themed question, such as ‘How do you prepare for Black Friday’ or ‘What impact will AI and machine learning have on e-commerce’.
-Getting involved offers the opportunity to enhance your knowledge and make some new networking connections online.
+For the past 7 years, industry gurus James Gurd and Dan Barker have hosted #ecomchat on Twitter – a dedicated hour every Monday for like-minded ecommerce professionals to get involved in the latest issues and topics.
+Each week features a themed question such as ‘how do you prepare for Black Friday’ or ‘what impact will AI and machine learning have on ecommerce’.
+Getting involved is a chance to enhance your knowledge and make some new networking connections.

-Ok, we know that Linkedin groups can sometimes be less than engaging, but we think that the pick of the litter is this one from InternetRetailing.
-There are over 50,000 members in here, so if you have some interesting content to share, this might be a useful resource for you!
-The posts there are informative and there are definitely some tips and tricks from like-minded industry professionals to pick up.
+OK, we know Linkedin groups can sometimes be less than engaging.
+But the pick of the litter is this one from InternetRetailing.
+It has more than 50,000 members so if you have some interesting content to share, this could be a useful resource.
+Posts are informative with plenty of tips and tricks from like-minded industry professionals.

-There are many excellent places online to get your content from, but we know you are busy and sometimes it’s nice to have someone to do the legwork for you!
-This is what we consider to be best of breed, and we hope that you enjoy them too!
+There are many excellent places to get content, but sometimes it’s nice to have someone to do the legwork for you.
+Growcode is that someone – with an awesome list of ecommerce influencers for you to follow.
+Expect people like Neil Patel, Jay Baer, Larry Kim & Dave Chaffey.
+We consider them to be best of breed, and we hope you enjoy them too.